 Infants’, Children’s and Young People’s Child Health Research Charter

 The Infants’, Children’s and Young People’s Child Health Research Charter provides guiding principles for working with and involving children and young people in research.

 What is the Charter?

 Working with children, young people, parents, carers and healthcare professionals, the RCPCH developed the Infants’, Children’s and Young People’s Child Health Research Charter to provide guiding principles for anyone; whether that be a child, young person, parent, doctor, nurse, allied healthcare professional, researcher or anyone working with and involving children and young people in research.

-In addition to the Charter, there is a information guide and an (PDF, 785KB) directing you to useful tools, resources, e-learning and further guidance from a range of organisations across children's services and child health sectors.
+In addition to the, there is a information guide and an (PDF, 785KB) directing you to useful tools, resources, e-learning and further guidance from a range of organisations across children's services and child health sectors.

 Why have we developed the Charter?